 Rogers, now assistant vice chancellor for major gifts at UNC Wilmington, said the effort to honor his daughter started with his colleagues at UNC Wilmington raising money and sending it to the Cato College of Education as a show of love to him and in memory of Polly.

-Since Polly’s death, Rogers said he’s heard so many stories from people about how his daughter helped them through tough times in their lives.
+Since Polly’s death, Rogers said he’s heard many stories from people about how his daughter helped them through tough times in their lives.

 He takes a walk, looks at the clouds and talks to Polly.